csumathdyj/libdigest-hmac-sha256-cxx11/README.md

 DESCRIPTION
 -----------

+To calculate a SHA-224 message digest, use SHA224 class.

 To calculate a SHA-256 message digest, use SHA256 class.

+To calculate a SHA-384 message digest, use SHA384 class.

+To calculate a SHA-512 message digest, use SHA512 class.

+To calculate a SHA-512/224 message digest, use SHA512_224 class.

+To calculate a SHA-512/256 message digest, use SHA512_256 class.

 To calculate a HMAC message authentication code, use HMAC class template.
 Its constructor creates the digest object with